Created by Roy Thomas, Dann Thomas, and Brian Murray

-Hugo Danner (biological father, deceased), John Munro (father, deceased), Anna Blake Munro (mother, deceased), Abednego Danner (biological grandfather, deceased), Mathilda Danner (biological grandmother, deceased), Sandra Knight (Phantom Lady, ex-wife), unnamed son (deceased), Walter Pratt (son, deceased), Katherine Spencer (Manhunter VII, granddaughter), Ramsey Robinson (great-grandson)
+Hugo Danner (biological father, deceased), Anna Blake Munro (mother, deceased), John Munro (adoptive father, deceased), Abednego and Mathilda Danner (biological grandparents, deceased), Sandra Knight (Phantom Lady, ex-wife), Walter Pratt (son, deceased), unnamed son (deceased), Katherine Spencer (Manhunter VII, granddaughter), Ramsey Robinson (great-grandson)

 All-Star Squadron, Freedom Fighters

 The character of Iron Munro is an amalgam of several Golden Age fictional entities.
 He was created by Roy Thomas to adjust DC's Golden Age continuity after the effects of Crisis on Infinte Earths.
 After Crisis, the timeline of Earth-Two and the Golden Age Justice Society had been merged with that of Earth-One.
 Consequently, there was no longer a Superman in its wartime history.
 Thomas filled the fictional Superman void with two new creations: Iron Munro and the evil Übermensch, of Axis Amerika.

 The key elements of this character come from several concepts that are generally considered to have inspired Jerry Siegel when he originally created Superman.
 There are three to note: the super-human star of the novel, Gladiator; a science fiction pulp hero called "Aarn Munro"; and Friedrich Nietzsche's concept of the "Übermensch" (which translates to "Superman").

 Philip Wylie's 1930 novel Gladiator (now in the public domain) starred Hugo Danner, a young man with incredible strength, speed, and invulnerability (and good looks).
 In Young All-Stars, Danner is used as Munro's father, and his back story was also adapted from Gladiator.